SoftwareDefinedBuildings/storm/docs/index.md

 Storm is more than just a hardware platform, it's also a set of tools that makes Internet of Things development easier.
 Chief among this is the [Storm bootloader]({% post_url 2014-10-02-sloader %}).
 For information on the program memory layout and linker file, start there.

+### Getting help

+You can get live help with Storm and the tools in the IRC channel #calstorm on irc.freenode.net.